Bira/octopus-carnival/projects.md

 - [Let's Read the 4e Monster Manual/Vault][5]: Wherein I read through and comment on these two D&D Fourth Edition books and the monsters they contain.

+- [Let's Read the 4e Monster Manual 2][7]: After finishing the first MM/MV
+  reading, I move on to the MM2.

 ## Ready-to-Play Characters

 - [Pathfinder Iconics in Dungeon Fantasy][2]: A group of Pathfinder's Iconics